emnify/product-docs/docs/events/event-types.md

 :::caution
 Once this happens, the data quota status updates from **Active** to **Exhausted**, and the device won't be able to consume from the data service.
 Established connections for that device will disconnect within seconds, and new connection requests will be denied until a new data quota is assigned or data quota management is disabled in the service profile.

+It is also possible to define an action on **Throttle**.
+This means the device can still use data services with less throughput.
 :::

 ### Data quota enabled